The Bungalow

 The Bungalow was an institution for Aboriginal children established in 1914 in Alice Springs in the Northern Territory of Australia.
 It existed at several locations in Alice Springs (then called Stuart), Jay Creek and the Alice Springs Telegraph Station.

+The children that were housed here were part of the Stolen Generations.

 Background

 From 1911 the Commonwealth Government gained control of the Northern Territory from South Australia.
 It then came under the jurisdiction of the Department of External Affairs.
 In July 1913, Senior Constable Robert Stott in Stuart (now Alice Springs) wrote to the Secretary of the Department of External Affairs Atlee Hunt describing the need for a government school in the town.
 In January 1914, the Administrator of the Northern Territory, J.A.
 Gilruth, visited Stuart.
 He also stated his belief that the government should provide a school, noting that "there would be eleven school-age white children, four quadroons and some half caste children" who should receive some sort of education.
 He proposed the erection of a teacher's residence with classroom attached.

 In March 1914, Stott telegraphed Gilruth advising that a building where he kept rations for Aboriginal people could be converted temporarily into a classroom.
 On the same day Gilruth advised that arrangements were being made with the South Australian Director of Education to procure a teacher.
 The first teacher was Ida Standley, who departed for Stuart from Adelaide, South Australia, on 6 May 1914.
 Her salary was £150 per annum.
 The school opened in June with 25 students.
 Standley taught the white children for four-and-a-half hours each morning at the police station.
 After lunch, 14 "half-caste" children joined her class for one-and-a-half hours.
 Standley sometimes provided evening classes to "half-caste" adults at The Bungalow.